jup-ag/space-station/guides/11-jupiter-lock/1-jupiter-lock.md

 Mainnet Deployment: `LocpQgucEQHbqNABEYvBvwoxCPsSbG91A1QaQhQQqjn`

 :::info Jupiter Lock is in Beta
 Feel free to submit PRs, suggestions, or reach out to us!
-If you need help with Jupiter Lock or have any feedback on how to improve, let us know on Discord or Telegram (t.me/xianxlb).
+If you need help with Jupiter Lock or have any feedback on how to improve, let us know on Discord or [Telegram](t.me/xianxlb).
 :::

 ---